MCruces-fz/TRISTAN-journey-simulation/README.md

-# shipTristanPT
+# TRISTAN Journey simulation
 Simulation of particle showers on the TRISTAN detector on its journey through the Atlantic Ocean.

 It is necessary to have installed:
- - AIRES (and added library to the LD_LIBRARY_PATH)
+ - AIRES (and added library to the `LD_LIBRARY_PATH`)
  - gfortran compiler
- - All python basic libraries
+ - Python builtin libraries

 ## Usage:
-The user only must configure the settings table with her/his preferences, which is the *config.json* file, and bring the *TRISTAN_data_000.txt* file inside ROOT_DIR with simulation data.
+The user only must configure the settings table with her/his preferences, which is the *config.json* file, and bring the *TRISTAN_data_000.txt* file inside `ROOT_DIR` with simulation data.
 Te name of input file is chosen in *config.json* file.

 Then, executing *main.py* with Python 3, the AiresINP and OUTPUT directories